 Pavement Licences

-• Counters or stalls for selling food or drink
+• counters or stalls selling or serving food and drink,

-• chairs, benches or other forms of seating, and;
+• chairs benches or other forms of seating and umbrellas,

-• umbrellas, barriers heaters and other articles used in connection with the outdoor consumption of food or drink.
+• barriers, heaters and other items used in connection with the outdoor consumption of food and drink.

 This furniture is required to be removable, and not a fixed structure.
 In principle this means it should be able to be moved easily, and stored away when not in use after the premises is closed.